Media Capture

 Processing Frames of Video

 An AVCaptureVideoDataOutput object uses delegation to vend video frames.
 You set the delegate using setSampleBufferDelegate:queue:.
-In addition to the delegate, you specify a serial queue on which they delegate methods are invoked.
+In addition to setting the delegate, you specify a serial queue on which they delegate methods are invoked.
 You must use a serial queue to ensure that frames are delivered to the delegate in the proper order.
-You should not pass the queue returned by dispatch_get_current_queue since there is no guarantee as to which thread the current queue is running on.
 You can use the queue to modify the priority given to delivering and processing the video frames.
+See SquareCam for a sample implementation.

 NSDictionary *newSettings =